TristanLouthRobins/Wrangling_In_The-Antipodes/README.md

 2) Tidy data function and call to import the .csv dataset and tidy/factorise variable data.
 3) Write tidy data to updated .csv file for subsequent EDA.

 Current issues: there's a couple of bugs with the factorisation I haven't resolved yet.
-See Line 123.
+See Issues log.